Ja1zinh0/Snake-Game/README.md

 This is my first project made using Python!
 It's a Snake Game created with the goal of studying and practicing the language, as well as object-oriented programming (OOP) concepts.
 I used the Turtle library for the game's graphical design.

-## Enhanced Version
+## New Version

-**Update:** There is a newer and enhanced version of this game available at the following link: [Enhanced Version](https://github.com/Ja1zinh0/Snake-GameV2).
+**Update:** There is a newer and better version of this game available at the following link: [newer Version](https://github.com/Ja1zinh0/Snake-GameV2).

-In the enhanced version, you'll find improvements in the code, design, additional features, and possibly bug fixes.
+In the newer version, you'll find improvements in the code, design, additional features, and possibly bug fixes.
 Feel free to explore and try out the updated version!

 ## Demo